DinkyToyz/wtmcsServiceDispatcher/README.md

 The config file, wtmcsServiceDispatcher.xml, is stored in the folder "ModConfig" wherever the game points to with [`DataLocation.localApplicationData`].
 On a Windows system that'll usually be some where like "C:\Users\[`UserName`]\AppData\Local\Colossal Order\Cities\_Skylines\ModConfig".

+## Compatibility

+This mod should be compatible with most mods that doesn't affect target building assigment for service vehicles.

+The *prioritize assigned buildings* option does replace one method of the garbage truck ai, and may therefore be incompatible with any other mod that overrides or replaces the garbage truck ai.

 ## Errors & Logging

 When reporting severe errors, please upload [the games complete log file](http://steamcommunity.com/sharedfiles/filedetails/?id=463645931) and/or the separate log file (see below) somewhere and post a link.

 The mod logs to [the games normal output log](http://steamcommunity.com/sharedfiles/filedetails/?id=463645931), and can also log to a separate log file, wtmcsServiceDispatcher.log, stored in the same directory as the settings.

-Create one or more the following files in the same directory in order to enable debug log stuff (which might slow things down quite a bit) and logging to file.
+Create one or more of the following files in the same directory in order to enable debug log stuff (which might slow things down quite a bit) and logging to file.

 - **wtmcsServiceDispatcher.debug**:
   Enables logging debug data to mod log file, and slightly more logging to the games standard log destinations.